biot-med/terraform-sample/README.md

 ## Scripts

 To simplify working with the BIOT Terraform provider, this project includes several helper Python scripts.
-Each script should be run from within a specific environment folder (e.g., `envs/dev`, `envs/staging`, etc.).
+Each script should be run from within a specific environment folder (e.g., `envs/dev`, `envs/staging`, etc.) unless specified differently.

 ---